Text source: Karen Hightower

 What are their beliefs?

-Though mainly Hindu, some are Christians and some are Muslims.
-The Pallar say they are descended from the god Devendran.
-There are Pallar poems called Pallu recorded in Tamil literature.
+Though mainly are Hindu, some are Muslims.
+Pallar people believe they are descended from the Hindu god Devendran.

 Singh, K. S., ed.
 "India's Communities A-Z", Oxford University Press, USA 1999